03 July 2017 → From the Middle Ages to the First World War: the events of the Belarusian history were reconstructed near the walls of the Town Hall

 Read similar news

-Minister of External Relations of Angola laid a wreath at the Victory Monument in Minsk
+Foreign Minister of Georgia laid a wreath to the monument in Victory Square in Minsk